ICRS/smart-lanterns/README.md

 <img width="500px" src="./images/download.webp">

-you should find these instructions in the README.md file.
+You should find these instructions in the README.md file.

 ## `Step 2: Get Software`